AymenSekhri/ISC-Website/API documentations.md

 * INVALIDDATEFORMAT = 2
 * EVENTDOESNOTEXISTS = 3

-This API requires a logged in user with appropriate privilege level and valid session_id in cookies otherwise 400 htttp status code is returned.</br>
+This API requires a logged in user with appropriate privilege level and valid session_id in cookies otherwise 400 http status code is returned.</br>
 The 'enrollmentData' will contain the question that will be asked to enroll the event.</br>

 ## api/events/<int:id>